-Frequently Asked QuestionsQ: What it the Transition Partnership Project?
+Frequently Asked QuestionsQ: What is the Transition Partnership Project?
 (Besides being AWESOME!)A: The Transition Partnership Project (TPP) is a vocational educational program for students with mild learning disabilities.
 Students work closely with the Department of Rehabilitation (DOR) counselor to achieve vocational goals.
 Teamed with DOR, TPP promotes independent living and provides pre-employment and follow-up services for students who are making the transition from school to work, education, or training.

-Last Modified on September 16, 2019
+Last Modified on October 4, 2023